(458) 592-9587 jenniesnotarynook@gmail.com

 Hi, I'm Jennie, the face behind Jennie's Notary Nook.
-A mobile notary service based in Southern Oregon.

 What sets me apart is not just convenience, but care.
-I come to you--your home, office, or care facility--because I believe accessibility matters.
-I take time to ensure every document is completed accurately and every client feels heard, respected, and never rushed.
-Integrity, reliability, and compassion guide every appointment I take.
+I come to you - whether that's your home, office, or care facility - because I believe accessibility matters.
+I take the time to ensure documents are handled carefully and that every client feels heard, respected, and never rushed.

 I look forward to serving you.